Victor1pro/T-Level-Checklist/README.md

 - [ ] Strengths: What are the strength of the Business (Current system & Future development)
 - [ ] Weakness: What are the weakness of the Business (Current system & Future development)
 - [ ] Opportunities: What are the opportunities of the Business (Current system & Future development) e.g Automated flows, Customer experince, Business goals
-- [ ] Threats: What are the threats to the Business (Current system & Future development) e.g internal and exteranl threats.
+- [ ] Threats: What are the threats to the Business (Current system & Future development) e.g internal and external threats.

 ### **Stakeholders & Stakeholders Map**